Thrainthepain/eveerrormonitor/README.md

 2. Review log files in the `logs/` folder for error details
 3. Ensure all system requirements are met
 4. Verify Eve Online process name matches your installation
-5. Create an Issue at https://github.com/Thrainthepain/eveerrormonitor/issues
-6. Start a discussion at https://github.com/Thrainthepain/eveerrormonitor/discussions

 ---

 **Happy monitoring, capsuleer!
 Fly safe and crash-free! 🚀**